userver-framework/userver/scripts/docs/en/schemas/dynamic_configs.md

 ## Adding and using your own dynamic configs

-Dynamic config values could be obtained via the taxi_config::Source client that could be retrieved from components::TaxiConfig:
+Dynamic config values could be obtained via the dynamic_config::Source client that could be retrieved from components::DynamicConfig:

 @snippet components/component_sample_test.cpp  Sample user component source